nolan-h-hamilton/ROCCO/README.md

 # Example Usage

-ROCCO offers a command-line interface and also an API for greater programmatic flexibility.
+ROCCO offers a command-line interface for convenience and also an API for greater programmatic flexibility.

 ## Command-line Interface